Small tropical gift shop with colorful decorations and plants outside.

 Midway Café

-It’s easy to reach an eclectic variety of shops from resorts and vacation rentals along Old Highway, including Ocean Gardens and Gifts, Sea Dragon Furniture, World Wide Sportsman, Banyan Tree Garden & Boutique and Miss Monroe Boutique.
+It’s easy to reach an eclectic variety of shops from the resorts, hotels and vacation rentals along this section of Old Highway, including Ocean Gardens and Gifts, Sea Dragon Furniture, World Wide Sportsman, Banyan Tree Garden & Boutique, Miss Monroe Boutique and Sea La Vie Boutique at Pine & Palms.

 Just before Old Highway rejoins U.S. 1. you’ll find Midway Café, a popular spot for breakfast and lunch with shaded outdoor seating on the Old Highway side.